 Make configuration

-Use this page to create a template from an existing SharePoint site (figure 6).
-It will make an export of the selected SharePoint site with all its configurations.
+Use this page to create a template from an existing SharePoint site (Figure 6).
+It will export the selected SharePoint site along with all its configurations.

 Figure 6: Make configuration

 Every exported template is created with a few common settings parameterized.
-These settings are available for configuration when applying the template.
-The default parameters that will be inserted in the template are:
+These settings are available for configuration when you apply the template.

 • Url